Mike Green (defensive back)

-Michael Wayne Green (born December 6, 1976) is a former American football safety and cornerback.
-He was drafted by the Chicago Bears in the seventh round of the 2000 NFL Draft.
-He played college football at Northwestern State.
+Michael Wayne Green (born December 6, 1976) is an American former professional football player who was a safety and cornerback in the National Football League (NFL).
+He played college football for the Northwestern State Demons and was selected by the Chicago Bears in the seventh round of the 2000 NFL draft.

 Green also played for the Seattle Seahawks and the Washington Redskins.
 He retired in 2008.

 College career

 Green attended college at Northwestern State University in Natchitoches, Louisiana.
-He earned four letters with the Demons from 1996–1999.
+He earned four letters with the Demons from 1996 to 1999.

 Professional career

 Chicago Bears

-Green was the last player drafted in the 2000 NFL Draft, a spot which earns the drafted player the dubious distinction of "Mr. Irrelevant."
+Green was the last player selected in the 2000 NFL draft, a spot which earns the drafted player the dubious distinction of "Mr. Irrelevant".
 Green played for the Chicago Bears from 2000 to 2005.
 During his career in Chicago he once recorded a 100-tackle season and was described as "a vital cog in the Bears' secondary."

 Seattle Seahawks

 Green was acquired by the Seattle Seahawks in an April 2006 trade with the Bears in exchange for a sixth round pick.
 On August 26, 2006, he suffered a lisfranc fracture and was placed on injured reserve.
 Green functioned as a backup safety and cornerback during the 2007 season.
 He was released from the Seahawks on July 25, 2008.